 Remember, your student loan debt and your first home purchase are both investments.
 Get creative with this abstract equation by having a roommate or utilizing online vacation rental websites, as either option may cover the majority of your mortgage.
 If you buy in the right neighborhood, you might even earn a couple hundred bucks, which, being the smart and financially responsible adult you are, will go directly towards paying down your student loan debt.
 It’s a great way to have your cake and eat it too until the day comes when you can reach out and cut a little slice of heaven out of that pie in the sky.

-All that being said, take a serious look at refinancing student debt.
+All that being said, take a serious look at refinancing your student loans.
 If you are able to get in on a home purchase more quickly by reducing student loan payments now, you may also enjoy a lower rate on your mortgage loan.
 ‘A dollar saved is a dollar earned’, especially when it comes to student loan debt.
-Find out home much you can save here.
+Find out how much you can save with ELFI.*